neth392/godot-improved-json/README.md

 - Editor tools for quickly creating JSON object configurations
 	- Simply dragging & dropping a script or PackedScene will auto populate most of the fields needed to create a JSON object configuration.
 	- When selecting properties to be serialized, the addon automatically detects what properties your class has and suggests them via a drop down so you don't have to worry about typos.
+- Ability to store "references" to `*.tres` Resource files within JSON, and upon deserialization load the object from the actual resource file. (see [Resource File Instances](#Resource-File-Instances) for a better explanation)

 <br>